MINEOGO/rynaki/docs/index.md

 post_answer(self, answer: str) -> dict
 ```
 Submits an answer to the current question and advances the game.
 This method updates the internal state with the next question or, if the game is over, with the final guess.

+> **Note:** This is a blocking, network-bound operation.
+In an asynchronous application, it should be run in a separate thread.

 **Parameters:**
 *   **`answer`** (`str`): The answer, which must be one of: `'y'`, `'n'`, `'idk'`, `'p'`, or `'pn'`.